ominjoo/cse15l-lab-reports/week-1-lab-report.md

 ![Image](file-path.png)
 * The working directory was: /home/lecture1
 * This output is due to the fact that the 'cd' command cannot accept a file or anything that is not a directory as an argument.
 The 'cd' command is used to changed from one directory to another directory, not to access files.
 * This output is an error.
-The 'cd' command cannot execute because the argument provdided is not a path to a directory.
+The 'cd' command cannot execute because the argument provided is not a path to a directory.

 ---

 ## Using command: *ls*